kellyjonbrazil/microsim/k8s_deployments/README.md

 ## Monitoring Deployment

-This deployment is a bit more complex and uses multiple internal and external services to enable monitoring of the traffic and attacks from a standard graphite engine using StatsD.
+This deployment is a bit more complex and uses multiple internal and external services to enable monitoring of the traffic and attacks from a standard Graphite engine using StatsD.

 ![Monitoring Deployment](https://github.com/kellyjonbrazil/microsim/blob/master/k8s_deployments/images/monitoring.png)